Skip to content

 Year 3

 You will also undertake a comprehensive research project under professional supervision on subjects as diverse as disease-causing infectious organisms, drug discovery screening in zebrafish embryos or genetic manipulation of cancer cell lines, to mention just a few previous project areas chosen by students.
-Your research project can be in a related discipline or you might choose to explore different areas.
+Your research project can be in a related discipline, or you might choose to explore different areas.
+This is your chance to engage with a real-world research question in a professional setting, supported by an expert supervisor.
+This experience delivers learning in research skills, data analysis, science communications and transferable skills.

 View all Close all